 You can’t miss the trail as it is the only track leading away from the coast and up into the jungle.
 The trail starts out fairly steep and climbs up away from the Oheo Gulch with glimpses of the pools through the foliage.
 Underfoot is a mix of dirt, exposed stone, and roots, a typical forest trail as the path meanders in and out of tree cover and into sunny meadows.
 It lacks the real jungle feel at this point and is more like a pleasant walk in a sunny wood.

 Soon, as the trail reaches the top of the first climb the Falls of Makahiku come into view.
-This one of the most stunning waterfalls we have ever seen.
-The sheer rock walls covered in green moss as the river plunges to the depth below.
+This is one of the most stunning waterfalls we have ever seen.
+The sheer rock walls are covered in green moss as the river plunges to the depth below.
 Care should be taken on this part of the trail as wandering off-trail to get photos or a better look at the falls has resulted in several deaths as people have fallen into the valley below!

 Shortly after the first falls, the trail hits the Banyan Tree.
-This is one of the most spectacular examples of this colossal tree in the state and hidden away in the remote jungles makes it all the more appealing.
+This is one of the most spectacular examples of this colossal tree in the state and being hidden away in the remote jungles makes it all the more appealing.
 The long branches of the Strangler Fig are perfect for kids to play on as you take a quick break in the shade after the first hot climb.

 From here the trail follows the stream passing a series of small falls and pools and is the most unremarkable part of the hike.
-After approximately a mile the trail crosses a pair of bridges across the stream and then back again.
+After approximately a mile the trail crosses a pair of Twin Bridges across the stream and then back again.
 Below the bridges are a pair of twin waterfalls and pools that are very pretty.

 Right after the Bridges, you hit the Bamboo Forest.
 This ghostly part of the trail is filled with the sounds of hollow knocks as the bamboo gently bashes against itself.
 The sound is akin to a wind chime blowing in the breeze and is both soothing and eerie at the same time.
 The Thick Bamboo has cut out almost all other vegetation and the dense forest is dark and foreboding, transporting you to a haunted realm with nothing but the bamboo and the path cut through the invading hordes.
 Bamboo is an invasive species and it really has taken hold here, as you look up the valley you can see the density of the infestation as the tops of the plants billow out of the canopy like clouds.

 After an indeterminate time deep in the Bamboo you finally emerge and the forest changes completely you are now in the deep jungle and the plant life is stunning.
-With large Elephant leaves and thick jungle foliage abound, as you approach a clearing to find a picture-perfect waterfall of huge proportions.
+With large Elephant leaves and thick jungle, foliage abound, as you approach a clearing to find a picture-perfect waterfall of huge proportions.
 The Waimoku Falls are seriously stunning, 400ft of sheer rock rack face encircle the clearing as the Pipiwai stream plunges the entire length.
-The walls coated by Moss and Lycans all fed by the constant spray of the Falls.
+The walls coated by Moss and Lycans, all fed by the constant spray of the Falls.

 It is a really surreal and wonderful location to end the hike.
 The pool under the Falls certainly seems inviting and the perfect way to cool off after the hike.
 However, Access is difficult over the boulder field and the water is quite shallow and very cold.
 Under the falls themselves is very unpleasant, the water hitting you from 400ft is downright painful and not at all like how showering in a shampoo commercial makes out!
 Still, it is hard to resist, however, it is a risky endeavor and any pebbles or sticks that flow over the falls will certainly hit a lot harder than water!